 Looking for a stocking filler for that ferret fanatic in your life?
 Or need a new 2018 Calendar for yourself?
-In the next few months we will have stock of 2018 calendars available for purchase!
+We now have stock of 2018 calendars available for purchase!
 All funds go to the rescue to help cover the costs of keeping our little fuzzies happy and healthy.

 They will be priced at £10 each, with includes FREE postage and packing to anywhere in the United Kingdom, and we can also post to America for just an additional £5 postal fee!